linnovate/openideal/README.md

 OI is based on Drupal, and therefore it is modular, and allows growth and adaptation to the organization’s specific needs.
 These adaptations may include a unique design, polls and surveys, interfacing with external applications or adapting the interface to a range of devices ans apis.

 ## Prerequisites:
-OpenideaL will require several PHP packages pre-installed to build your installation.
-For the best experience, we recommend installing the following packages prior to building OpenideaL:
+OpenideaL relies heavily upon [Drupal](https://www.drupal.org/) and is subject to its system requirements.
+OpenIdeaL will require several additional packages and tools from the Drupal dependencies pre-installed to build OpenIdeaL.
+For the best experience, we recommend ensuring that you have satisfied the [Drupal System Requirements](https://www.drupal.org/docs/system-requirements) before moving forward.
-* php
-* php-xml
-* php(version)-gd  **Note: replace (version) with the actual version of PHP installed, e.g. "php7.3-gd"**

-1. To install pre-requisites (Linux with apt package manager):
-`sudo apt install php php-xml`
-2. Once this is done, find your version of php:
-`php --version`
-3. Install gd for your version of php (In this example, I use PHP v7.3):
-`sudo apt install php7.3-gd`

 ## Build